tegeling/ConsentTools/README.md

 ### LeadTriggerSetIndividual, ContactTriggerSetIndividual and PersonAccountTriggerSetIndividual

 These flows check if Lead, Contact or PersonAccount records have an Individual record assigned.
-If missing, the flows create a new Individual record and all related Contact Points, Contact Point Type Consent and Contact Point Consent records for each Data Use Purpose.
+If missing, the flows create a new Individual record and all related Contact Points and Contact Point Consent records for each Data Use Purpose.
 The Privacy Consent Status for address and phone is set to default Opt Out.
 Email Privacy Consent Status is set to Opt Out if HasOptedOutOfEmail is true, otherwise to Opt In.
+Double Opt In process is not implemented.
+Lead object has a custom lookup field to Business Brand.
+LeadTriggerSetIndividual assigns Contact Point Consent records to Business Brand if available.
+ContactTriggerSetIndividual and PersonAccountTriggerSetIndividual assign for each Business Brand.

 ### LeadTriggerEmailOptOut, ContactTriggerEmailOptOut and PersonAccountTriggerEmailOptOut